Start Building for Free

 On This Page

-This page describes how to configure external services for use with either a new CircleCI server v4.x installation or migrating internal Postgres and MongoDB data from existing CircleCI server v4.x installation to your externalized datastores.
+This page describes how to configure external services for use with either a new CircleCI server v4.x installation or migrating internal PostgreSQL and MongoDB data from existing CircleCI server v4.x installation to your externalized datastores.

 PostgreSQL